 3. State Apartments

 Explore the changing tastes of the 39 monarchs that have called Windsor Castle home and the individual marks they left on the State Apartments.
 Notably, Charles II wished to rival his cousin Louis XIV's dazzling palace at Versailles and modernised the interiors with painted ceilings from Antonio Verrio and carvings by Grinling Gibbons.
 Today, members of the Royal Family often use the opulent rooms for events that support the organisations they patron.

 Built to celebrate the victory at the Battle of Waterloo, the portraits lining the walls depict the allied monarchs, statesmen and commanders involved in the defeat of Napoleon, including a monumental portrait of the Duke of Wellington.
 Admire the Indian carpet, woven by inmates from Agra prison for Queen Victoria’s Golden Jubilee in 1894.
 It is thought to be the largest seamless carpet in existence and required the help of 40 men to move it into the castle.

 5. St George’s Chapel

-Take in the splendour of the intricate Gothic architecture at St George’s Chapel, which was wedding venue for Prince Harry and Meghan Markle.
-The chapel is the spiritual home of the Order of the Garter: Established by Edward III in 1348, it is the most senior order of British Chivalry and today there are 24 knights chosen in recognition of their work for the nation by the Queen.
+Take in the splendour of the intricate Gothic architecture at St George’s Chapel, which was the venue for Prince Harry and Meghan Markle's wedding ceremony.
+The chapel is the spiritual home of the Order of the Garter: established by Edward III in 1348, it is the most senior order of British Chivalry and today there are 24 knights chosen in recognition of their work for the nation by the Queen.
 Inside the chapel lie the tombs of 10 monarchs, including Charles I, Henry VIII and his third wife Jane Seymour.